jimhigginson/omfs-research-group/content/home/welcome.md

   css_class:
 ---

-The Trinity Club refers to members of our group, who are oral and maxillofacial academic surgeons, who hold or aspire to the holy trinity: medical, dental and higher research degrees.
+The Society of Oral and Maxillofacial Academic Surgeons is open to any researchers who are interested, but the core of the group is those who aspire to careers in academic oral and maxillofacial surgery with medical, dental, and higher research qualifications.

-The group is a network of committed, talented individuals, clinically trained or training in oral and maxillofacial surgery, with a wide portfolio of research interests and contexts, including head and neck cancer, cleft lip and palate, craniofacial deformity, clinical/surgical education, clinical trials and more.
+We are a network of committed, talented individuals, clinically trained or training in oral and maxillofacial surgery, with a wide portfolio of research interests and contexts, including head and neck cancer, cleft lip and palate, craniofacial deformity, clinical/surgical education, clinical trials and more.

 This organisation exists so that the members can provide support to each other and the various research projects.
 If you are interested, please get in contact!